 - name: Update Timezone to Etc/UTC copy: content="Etc/UTC\n" dest=/etc/timezone owner=root group=root mode=0644 sudo: true register: timezone

-As you can see, we're just adding one line: “Etc/UTC” plus a return (newline character) which gets placed in /etc/timezone.
-Additionally, we register the output in a new variable called “timezone” for later use.
+As you can see, we're just adding one line: “Etc/UTC” plus a return (newline character) which gets placed in the file /etc/timezone.
+Then we “register” (store) the copy module's results in a variable called “timezone” for later use.
 We need sudo privileges to change this file because this is a system-wide configuration.

-We changed the timezone file, but to ensure the system picks up on our changes, we need to tell it to reconfigure itself using the new information.
-We could do this through a reboot, but we don’t want to invoke an unnecessary reboot when it can be prevented.
+We changed the /etc/timezone file, but to ensure the system picks up on our changes, we need to reconfigure the system using the new timezone information.
+Remember we registered the “timezone” variable.
+When “timezone” has a status of “changed” we can know when the /etc/timezone file was modified and act accordingly.

-- name: Reconfigure Timezone Data shell: dpkg-reconfigure -f noninteractive tzdata sudo: true when: timezone.changed
+- name: Reconfigure Timezone Data command: dpkg-reconfigure -f noninteractive tzdata sudo: true when: timezone.changed

 We check the “timezone” variable and only run this reconfiguration task when the contents of /etc/timezone was actually changed.
 If the /etc/timezone file has not changed, there is no need to reconfigure.